code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 The client code is specified in the `HelloWorldClient` class.
 The sayHello method creates a Person object based on the <var>'firstname'</var> and <var>'lastname'</var> input parameters.

-The autowired `WebServiceTemplate` is used to marshal and send a person XML request towards the Hello World service.
+The auto-wired `WebServiceTemplate` is used to marshal and send a person XML request towards the Hello World service.
 The result is unmarshalled to a `Greeting` object which is logged.

 The `@Component` annotation will cause Spring to automatically import this bean into the container if automatic component scanning is enabled (adding the `@SpringBootApplication` annotation to the main `SpringWsApplication` class [is equivalent](http://docs.spring.io/autorepo/docs/spring-boot/current/reference/html/using-boot-using-springbootapplication-annotation.html) to using `@ComponentScan`).